OmkarSabnis/BreastCancerClassification/README.md

 To execute the classifier:<br>
   Download the repository and run BreastCancerClassification.py <br>

-Dataset: Pima Indians Diabetes Database by UCI Machine Learning
+Dataset: Breast Cancer Wisconsin(Diagnostic) Dataset by UCI Machine Learning